-UOI is committed to upholding good corporate governance and is guided in this regard by the following:
+In upholding good corporate governance, UOI is guided by the following:

-- Insurance (Corporate Governance) Regulations; - Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore; - Code of Corporate Governance for companies listed on the Singapore Exchange; - Singapore Exchange Securities Trading Limited Listing Manual (SGX-ST Listing Manual); and - Any other rules, regulations, guidelines, codes and the like which may be issued from time to time by the relevant authorities.
+- Insurance (Corporate Governance) Regulations; - Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore.
+These comprise the Code of Corporate Governance for companies listed on the Singapore Exchange and supplementary principles and guidelines issued by the Monetary Authority of Singapore; - Listing Manual of Singapore Exchange Securities Trading Limited; and - Any other rules, regulations, guidelines, codes and the like which may be issued from time to time by the relevant authorities.